KnowThePepper

 Fresh Aji Dulce is easiest to find in Caribbean, Puerto Rican, Dominican, Cuban, or Venezuelan grocery channels.
 It may also appear in farmers markets where growers serve those communities.

-Buy by name, aroma, and heat expectation.
-The pods should be small, lantern-like, and fragrant, but WorldCrops notes that some market Aji Dulce can be hot.
-If heat matters, ask the seller whether the batch is sweet or spicy.
+Buy by name, aroma, and heat expectation because the pods should be small, lantern-like, and fragrant, while WorldCrops warns that some market Aji Dulce can be pungent.
+Ask whether the current batch is sweet or spicy when heat matters.

-WorldCrops gives an optimum pepper storage range of 45-50 F with 90-95 percent relative humidity.
-At home, the refrigerator crisper is the practical compromise.
-Keep pods unwashed and loosely packed, then wash right before cooking.
+WorldCrops gives commercial pepper storage conditions of 45 to 50 degrees Fahrenheit and 90 to 95 percent relative humidity.
+At home, keep pods unwashed and loosely packed in the refrigerator crisper, then wash them immediately before cooking.

-Fresh pods usually hold about 1-2 weeks when kept cool and dry on the surface.
-For longer storage, chop or blend them into sofrito portions and freeze, or freeze whole pods for cooked dishes where softened texture is acceptable.
+Fresh pods usually hold about 1 to 2 weeks when kept cool and dry, after which chopped sofrito portions or whole frozen pods work for cooked dishes where softened texture is acceptable.

 Best Aji Dulce Substitutes & Alternatives